Home

 These are judicial order documents designed to protect you against an abuser in cases of sexual assault, domestic violence, stalking or harassment.

-Where to get a restraining order?
+Where to get a R.O.?

 Go to a state court Forms are available from the clerk of the Superior Court, domestic violence programs, legal services offices.

-What is a Permanent and Temporary RO?
+What is a Permanent and Temporary R.O.?

 Permanent: order made in final judgment.
 Temporary: order while case is pending.